Choosing a Residency Program

 Which family medicine residency program is right for you?

-Doing the appropriate research, visiting programs, and ultimately selecting programs to apply to is a process that will require almost a year of your time.
-Breaking the process down into stages can be a helpful way to manage your time and energy, and keep you on track to meet required application deadlines.
+Doing the appropriate research and ultimately selecting programs to apply to is a process that will require almost a year.
+Breaking the process down into stages can be a helpful way to manage your time and energy.

 Residency Application Timeline & Checklist